Erelix/fp-2024/README.md

 ### Changes to Lib2:

 1. Made <check_shipping_command>, <total_command>, <compare_command> functional

 2. Improved <buy_command> so that it displays for how much product has been bought.

 3. Removed <round_command> as it was never used and will never be used.

-4. Added parseDouble as there where problems in Property tests comparing Doubles - rounding up is random.
+4. Added parseDouble as there were problems in Property tests comparing Doubles - rounding up is random.

-5. Added "instance Eq Product where" because there where problems comparing products in Property tests.
+5. Added "instance Eq Product where" because there were problems comparing products in Property tests.
 Now they are compared by name.

-6. Changed parseProductOrIndex to first do parseProductAsLeft then parseNumberAsIndex because there were problems with add command when adding component. quantinty was classified as index.
+6. Changed parseProductOrIndex to first do parseProductAsLeft then parseNumberAsIndex because there were problems with add command when adding component.
+Quantinty was classified as index.
 (Problem found by property tests)